marcusasker/gitrelease/README.md

 This is the trainee course material for the session "Release with Git" which aims to build upon the course [Version Control With Git](https://github.com/Lundalogik/version-control-with-git).

-The slides for this course can be found at <a href="file:///F|/Common/Training/Trainee/Trainee 2022/Trainee 2022 - reunion Q3 (start in Q1)/Sessions/2022-08-10 (SE) Releasing software with Git (JOA)">
+The slides for this course can be found at <a href="file:///F|/Common/Training/Trainee/Trainee 2023/Trainee 2023 - reunion Q1 (start in Q3 22)/Sessions/2023-01-13 (AC+SE) Releasing software with Git (JOA)">
-  F:/Common/Training/Trainee/Trainee 2022/Trainee 2022 - reunion Q3 (start in Q1)/Sessions/2022-08-10 (SE) Releasing software with Git (JOA)
+  F:/Common/Training/Trainee/Trainee 2023/Trainee 2023 - reunion Q1 (start in Q3 22)/Sessions/2023-01-13 (AC+SE) Releasing software with Git (JOA)
 </a>

 The exercises of this course touches these topics: